SMMT Collar Strategy

 - What is a collar on SMMT?

 - A collar on SMMT is the collar strategy applied to SMMT (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With SMMT stock trading near $14.51, the strikes shown on this page are snapped to the nearest listed SMMT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SMMT stock at $13.63 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SMMT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are SMMT collar max profit and max loss calculated?